GoogleForCreators/web-stories-wp/docs/external-template-creation.md

 1. [Engineer] Commit all SVGs used in the template to the codebase as stickers ([details](#adding-svgs-to-the-codebase-as-stickers)).
 2. [Designer] Create a new story in your shared WP environment and replicate the template design.
     - SVGs should already be available in the Stickers panel from step (1) &mdash; click on a sticker to insert it into the story.
-If you can't find the Stickers Panel, make sure the `enableStickers` experiment is turned on.
     - Upload (drag & drop) images and videos into the story to add them.
 3. [Engineer] Commit all images & videos used in the template to the codebase.
     - Filenames should follow the existing convention e.g. `travel_page9_bg.jpg`.